Operation Hope volunteers visiting Kurdistan in September/October 2018

 Our team this year will consist of (left to right): Wafaa (Hervey Bay, QLD), Simon (Brisbane, QLD), Erica (Newcastle, NSW), Leanne (Brisbane, QLD).
 Not pictured : Barbara, from Toowoomba, QLD.

-Leanne and I have been feeling the call to specifically help the Yazidi people in Northern Iraq.
+Leanne and I have been feeling the call specifically to help the Yazidi people in Northern Iraq.
 Over the past few months we have taken the opportunity to communicate with advocates here and in Northern Iraq to help us understand the history, current situation and possible assistance we can give the Yazidi people.
 The Yazidi are a Kurdish ethnographic-religious community who were targeted in 2014 by ISIS.
 They were forced to flee and are unable to return to their villages which still lie in ruins.

 We will predominantly help with English classes and activities with the school children.
 Simon will be able to offer his help if there are any cupboards, benches or tables etc to be constructed.
-We are in the process of raising funds to take with us to make purchases in Kurdistan – sewing machines for the new sewing group, timber for small construction projects, education resources like books etc.
+The funds we have raised to take with us will be used to make purchases in Kurdistan – sewing machines for the new sewing group, timber for small construction projects, education resources, books etc.

 We will be teaming up with the Non Government Organisation “Joint Help for Kurdistan” who run a medical clinic managed by Dr Nemam Ghafouri who is a Swedish heart surgeon and founder and spokeswoman for JHFK.
 Dr Nemam is well known and respected throughout Kurdistan and Iraq in her advocacy for her Yazidi people.
 Information about Joint Help for Kurdistan is linked here.

-We are excited to work with Dr Nemam and see the existing projects we might be able to support and to explore opportunities for new projects both in the refugee camp and in the wider community.
+We are excited to work with Dr Nemam to see the existing projects we might be able to support and to explore opportunities for new projects both in the refugee camp and in the wider community.